dejwk/roo_display/README.md

 > Note: the implication is that drawing to an offscreen mutates your palette.

+> Note: antialiasing doesn't work well with small palettes.
+Tonal gradients need a lot of colors.

 ### Clip masks

 In an earlier section, we saw how to use clip masks to restrict drawing to non-rectangular, complex areas.
 A clip mask, however, is essentially a 1-bit-per-pixel raster.
 It means that we can use Offscreen to construct bit masks!